Neymar transfer news: Leonardo admits talks 'more advanced' but PSG yet to agree sale amid Barcelona & Real Madrid rumours | Goal.com

 It has been confirmed that Neymar will play no part in PSG’s 2019-20 season opener against Nimes on Sunday.

-Head coach Thomas Tuchel added, with a star turn still nursing a slight knock after previously sitting out Copa America duty with Brazil: “It is my job to be coach.
+Head coach Thomas Tuchel added, with the forward still nursing a knock after previously sitting out Copa America duty with Brazil: "It is my job to be coach.
 He is in an individual training phase, in and out of collective sessions.

 "He is still a little injured.
 He took a knock and did not do a full week [of training]."